khushi06/mudita/Configuration.md

 ```

 #### simianarmy.chaos.leashed
 This is effectively a "dryrun" option.
-If leashed is "false" then it will discover instance groups and select instances for termination based on the configured properties, but it will not be able to terminate any instances.
-The default value is "false".
+If leashed is "true" then it will discover instance groups and select instances for termination based on the configured properties, but it will not be able to terminate any instances.
+The default value is "true".
 ```
-    simianarmy.chaos.leashed = false
+    simianarmy.chaos.leashed = true
 ```

 #### simianarmy.chaos.terminateOndemand.enabled